 South Korean doctors hold massive anti-government rally over medical school recruitment plan

-Thousands of senior doctors have rallied in Seoul to express their support for junior doctors who have been on strike for nearly two weeks over a government plan to sharply increase the number of medical school admissions
+Thousands of senior doctors have rallied in the South Korean capital to express their support for junior doctors who have been on strike for nearly two weeks over a government plan to sharply increase the number of medical school admissions

-SEOUL, South Korea -- Thousands of senior doctors rallied in Seoul on Sunday to express their support for junior doctors who have been on strike for nearly two weeks over a government plan to sharply increase the number of medical school admissions.
+SEOUL, South Korea -- Thousands of senior doctors rallied in the South Korean capital, Seoul, on Sunday to express their support for junior doctors who have been on strike for nearly two weeks over a government plan to sharply increase the number of medical school admissions.

 “The government’s absurd medical policy has triggered immense resistance by trainee doctors and medical students, and we doctors have become one,” Park Sung-min, a senior member of the Korea Medical Association, said in a speech at the rally.
 “I’m asking the government: Please, stop the threats and suppression now.”

 Protesters chanted slogans, sang and held placards criticizing the government’s plan.
-There were were no reports of any violence at the rally.
+There were were no reports of violence.

 As of Thursday night, 8,945 of the country’s 13,000 medical interns and residents were confirmed to have left their worksites, according to the Health Ministry.
-The government has repeatedly said they would face minimum three-month license suspensions and indictments by prosecutors if they didn’t return by Feb.
+The government had said they would face minimum three-month license suspensions and indictments by prosecutors if they didn’t return by Feb.
 29.

 Senior doctors have staged a series of rallies backing the young doctors but haven't joined the walkouts.
-If they also launch strikes, that would pose a major blow to South Korea's medical service.
+If they also launch strikes, observers say that would be a major blow to South Korea's medical service.
+Prime Minister Han Duck-soo on Sunday urged senior doctors to persuade the striking junior doctors to return to work.

+Police said they were investigating five ranking Korea Medical Association officials accused of inciting and abetting the junior doctors' walkouts.
+Seoul police chief Cho Ji-ho told reporters Sunday that police had raided KMA offices as part of the investigation.

 The government wants to increase South Korea’s medical school enrollment quota by 2,000 starting next year, from the current 3,058, to better deal with the country’s rapidly aging population.
 Officials say South Korea’s doctor-to-population ratio is one of the lowest among developed countries.